Nuapada Assembly constituency: 2025 by-election

-Elected BJD MLA Shri Rajendra Dholakia died on September 2025.
+Elected BJD MLA Shri Rajendra Dholakia died in September 2025.
 This was the first bypoll after BJP led by Mohan Majhi came in to power in 2024, thus reflecting its crucial nature.

-Election was announced on 6th October 2025.
-Voting was held on 11th November 2025.
-Counting of votes was on 14th November 2025.
+Election was announced on 6 October 2025.
+Voting was held on 11 November 2025.
+Counting of votes was on 14 November 2025.
 BJP candidate Jay Dholakia won the election by a huge margin.